 Here’s a breakdown of the five emails in the sequence:

-The first email is your welcome email.
+The first email in the sequence is the welcome email.
 It allows you to introduce yourself or your brand.
 This is your first opportunity to form some sort of connection with your prospect.
 You want to intrigue them and get them interested in learning more.
-One way to do so is by presenting a secret.
+One way to do so is by presenting a compelling secret to come.
 Here’s an example:

 “I’ve been in the marketing business for nearly two decades.
 But, only in the last five years have I seen significant business growth.
 I’m signing new clients daily.
 Want to know how I do it?
 I’ve got a BIG secret and it works wonders.
 Watch out for my next email and I’ll share my secret with you.”